VianneySonneville/ronflex/README.md

 </html>
 ```

+## Contributors Helps
+How to allow modification of the snorlax instance directly in the application to reflect changes made in the Rails console?

 ## Error Handling
 In case of issues loading the custom maintenance page (e.g., if the file does not exist), Ronflex will fallback to a default maintenance page.